Kizaki

 Replacement

-When a file field is replaced, the runtime writes the new metadata and cleans up the old object.
-You should think of replacement as “this field now points at a different file,” not as accumulating historical file objects forever.
+When a file field is replaced, the runtime writes new metadata and cleans up the old object.

 Entity Deletion

-When the owning row is deleted, the associated file object is deleted too.
+Deleting the owning row deletes the associated file object.

 Cascade Deletion